The best bring your own phone plans are often a great cost-saving option.

 6. There Are No Strings Attached

 Freedom is a major benefit for those in search of flexibility.
-Though a lot of cellular providers no longer offer contracts, you could very well be attached to the provider if you purchase a phone through them and do not have the phone paid off.
+Though a lot of carriers no longer offer contracts, you could very well be attached to the provider if you purchase a phone through them and do not have the phone paid off.
 If you bring your own phone, you'll be able to experience the freedom you completely deserve.

 How to Activate a Phone on a BYOP Plan

 - You must first verify that your phone is unlocked.
 If you don't, make sure to unlock your phone with your current carrier or buy an unlocked phone.
-For more information, you can always read our guide on how to unlock phones.
+For more information, you can always read our guide on how to unlock your phone.
 Fortunately, it's completely legal nowadays to unlock phones.

 - You then bring in a phone that is compatible with the carrier you're either switching to or currently with.

 - Typically, you then buy an activation kit, which would include the carrier's BYOP SIM card, and select a service for your phone.

 - Finally, you activate the phone with the service you have chosen with the carrier.

 Searching for the best BYOP plans offered by the mobile phone industry is no simple task.
 Many wireless carriers out there now offer the option of BYOP, which is highly convenient for the customer.
 So how did I compile this list?
 Well, here's what I did:

 - First I looked at the major providers.
 Verizon, AT&T, Sprint, and T-Mobile all offer plans or programs that support BYOD.

 - I made a list of cellular providers that offered the BYOP plan.
 Some of the contenders included the popular MVNOs such as Straight Talk, Boost Mobile, H2O Wireless, MetroPCS, Net10, Ting, TracFone Wireless, Republic Wireless, and Virgin Mobile.